 1. Reactive Maintenance adds More Expenses over time

 Doing repair of your assets after their full breakdown seems easier and less expensive to you as compared to the normal routine-based Preventive Maintenance.

 But over time and considering many other factors make it less likely to go with it.

-Reactive maintenance, unlike Preventive Maintenance or Predictive Maintenance is mostly unpredictable and unexpected in nature.
+Reactive maintenance is mostly unpredictable and unexpected in nature.
 So, you may not be ready with the required spare parts and labor just in time.

 The emergency situation can make you pay high prices for your spare parts where you can also add their high shipping cost, time involved to reach the destination, and after-sales service.